 - If using nuts to coat, in a food processor, process nuts until finely chopped.
 If using cocoa powder pour cocoa in shallow dish.

 - After an hour remove chocolate from refrigerator.
-Using a teaspoon, scrape across chocolate and with the palms of your hand gently make about 1? balls with the chocolatey goodness.
+Using a teaspoon, scrape across chocolate and with the palms of your hand gently make about 1-inch balls with the chocolatey goodness.

 - Gently roll truffle balls in coating of choice.
 Just make sure if you choose to coat in cocoa powder to tap off excess or roll on a paper towel to get excess off.